-To provide access to a space/namespace, Loft creates a ServiceAccount and configures RBAC in a way that this ServiceAccount can only access objects within this namespace.
-Then, Loft generates a kube-context using the ServiceAccount token and adds it to the
+To provide access to a space/namespace, Loft creates a new RBAC role binding for the Loft user.
+This is done in a way that this user can only access objects within this and other namespaces the user has access to.
+Then, Loft generates a kube-context using an access key and adds it to the

 ~/.kube/config file on the user's computer.

 To get a list of your spaces, take a look in the UI or simply run: